11 January 2022

 Circumstances of Injunctive Relief

-The BVI Court has a broad jurisdiction to grant injunctive relief when it is just and convenient.
-It is impossible to list of the full types of injunctive relief available or the precise circumstances in which the Court will grant any particular form of such relief.
+The BVI courts have a broad jurisdiction to grant injunctive relief when it is just and convenient to do so.
+It is impossible to list of the full types of injunctive relief available or the precise circumstances in which the courts will grant any particular form of such relief.

-Types of injunctive relief which may be awarded include:
+Types of injunctive relief which may be awarded include the following.

-- Freezing orders restraining a respondent from disposing or dealing with its assets where an applicant can show that it has a good arguable on the merits of its underlying claim against the respondent, that there is a real risk that unless restrained the respondent will take steps to dissipate its assets to avoid the enforcement of any judgment against it, and that it is just and convenient to grant the relief sought.
-Orders may direct provision of information about the location of property or assets.
+- Freezing orders restraining a respondent from disposing or dealing with its assets where an applicant can show (i) that it has a good arguable case on the merits of its underlying claim against the respondent, (ii) that there is a real risk that unless restrained the respondent will take steps to dissipate its assets to avoid the enforcement of any judgment against it, and (iii) that it is just and convenient to grant the relief sought; orders may direct provision of information about the location of property or assets.

-- Prohibitory injunctions restraining a respondent from acting in a particular way where shown that there is a serious question to be tried on the merits of its underlying claim against the respondent, that an award of damages would not be an adequate remedy and that on the balance of convenience it is just and convenient to grant the relief sought.
+- Prohibitory injunctions restraining a respondent from acting in a particular way where it is shown (i) that there is a serious question to be tried on the merits of its underlying claim against the respondent, (ii) that an award of damages would not be an adequate remedy, and (iii) that on the balance of convenience it is just and convenient to grant the relief sought.

-The BVI Court may grant injunctive relief on an interim or final basis.
+The BVI courts may grant injunctive relief on an interim or final basis.